srilliet/musicSimplified/src/scripts/README.md

 1. Finds all tracks without genre in both `tracks` and `new_tracks` tables
 2. Groups tracks by artist to minimize API calls
-3. Fetches genre from Spotify API for each artist
+3. Fetches genre from MusicBrainz API for each artist
 4. Updates all tracks for that artist with the genre information

 ### Usage: